 Back pain is a pretty common thing among people.
-It can range from a slight annoyance in the back that subsides on its own, to excruciating pain that limits a person’s mobility.
-Many people who have chronic back pain are known to be bedridden for years.
+It can range from a slight annoyance in the back that subsides on its own to excruciating pain that limits a person’s mobility.
+Many people who have chronic back pain become bedridden for years.
 So here’s what causes it:

 - Wrong posture: It is the biggest cause of back pain.
 Being seated in an awkward position while at one’s desk, staying in a bent position for a long duration, etc. puts a lot of pressure on the spine.
 When it happens regularly, the nerves of the spine could get compressed and irritated, leading to back pain.

-- External injuries: External trauma could include sports injuries, accidental falls, automobile accidents, etc. A hard blow to the spinal column could dislocate the vertebrae, giving rise to the pain.
+- External injuries: External trauma could include sports injuries, accidental falls, automobile accidents, etc. A hard blow to the spinal column could dislocate the vertebrae, giving rise to back pain.

-- Repetitive stress: Athletes (especially long distance runners) and people who hit the gym subject their bodies to repetitive stresses.
+- Repetitive stress: Athletes, especially long-distance runners, and people who work out at the gym subject their bodies to repetitive stresses.
 This could cause a lot of strain in the spinal column and the spinal cord could become aggravated.

 - Herniated disc: When the cartilage surrounding the vertebral disc ruptures, it causes a condition called disc herniation.
 The pulp from within the disc gets squeezed out when the vertebrae press against the disc.
-The pulp applies pressure on the surrounding nerves, leading to back and leg pain.
+The pulp applies pressure on the surrounding nerves, producing back and leg pain.

-Apart from these, back pain could also be caused due to medical conditions such as Spinal Stenosis, Scoliosis, Sciatica, Spondylolisthesis, Myelopathy, Radiculopathy, etc.
+Apart from these, back pain could also be caused by medical conditions such as spinal stenosis, scoliosis, sciatica, spondylolisthesis, myelopathy, radiculopathy, etc.

-The doctor would crawl through your medical history, which would give him/her an outline of your state of health and any underlying issue that could be causing the pain.
-Next, the diagnosis may include taking X-rays, CT scans and EMGs to determine the exact cause of the back pain.
+The doctor will read through your medical history, which would give him/her an outline of your state of health and any underlying issue that could be causing the pain.
+Next, the diagnosis may include taking X-rays, CT scans, and EMGs to determine the exact cause of the back pain.

-When back pain is caused due to a minor case of a postural problem, it usually subsides in a few days’ time upon taking medication.
+When back pain is caused by a minor posture problem, it usually subsides in a few days’ time upon taking medication.
 But when people ignore the pain and expect it to just go away by itself, it could make the pain much worse and affect one’s mobility.
 The common ways to treat back pain are:

 Medication: Several medications are available that provide instant relief from back pain.
-But they only hold good if the condition is a minor one.
+But they would be effective only if the condition is minor.
 If the pain is caused by a dislocated backbone or aggravated nerves in the spinal column, the pain would be persistent.

 Chiropractic: Chiropractic treatment involves gentle adjustments to the spinal column that frees up the nerves in the region, providing almost instant and long-lasting relief.
-A chiropractor is a doctor who is well trained in chiropractic treatment and makes sure the procedure is pain-free, non-evasive and absolutely comfortable.
-If you’re looking for a long-term relief from back pain, chiropractic treatment would be the best option for you.
+A chiropractor is a doctor who is trained in chiropractic treatment and makes sure the procedure is pain-free, noninvasive, and absolutely comfortable.
+If you’re looking for long-term relief from back pain, chiropractic treatment would be the best option for you.

-A physical therapy would be in order to bring the body back to its original state of functioning.
+Physical therapy could be needed to bring the body back to its original functional state.
 Also, stretching and exercising would help to keep the spinal column in a physically healthy state.